jordanholliday/Scheme/README.md

 ### Technical Details
 Scheme users can prioritize tasks by dragging and dropping them into the desired order.

-Task order is maintained in linked-list data structure.
+Task order is maintained in a linked-list data structure.
 Each task knows the IDs of its `next` and `previous` tasks, and every project knows its `last_task_id`.
 To assemble the tasks in the correct order and avoid n+1 queries, Scheme retrieves an unordered group of tasks within a project, hashes them by ID, and then references the `next_task_id`s to create an array of tasks in the user’s designated order.

 ```
 var sortTasks = function (tasksObj, lastTaskId) {